cfsanderson/advanced-css-course/Natours/starter-working/course-notes.md

 ### lecture 34 - building a custom grid with floats
 stopped at 25

-### lecture 35 - building the about section part 1
+### lecture 35-37 - building the about section part 1

-### lecture 35 - building the about section part 2

-### lecture 35 - building the about section part 3